 Saturday when Alabama steamrolled for 650 yards, quarterback Mac Jones threw for 385 yards and four TDs, receiver DeVonta Smith had 8 catches for 231 yards and three TDs and running back Najee Harris ran for 143 yards and three TDs.

 “We had an excellent offensive scheme and we had the Heisman Trophy winner at quarterback, that’s the reason we beat them (last year),” LSU coach Ed Orgeron said.
 “We’ve still got to get better on defense, and we have to get better on offense and special teams.”

-Nothing wouldn’t have helped LSU on Saturday, except maybe a few coaching decisions would have kept the underdog Tigers within the 29½-point spread.
+Nothing wouldn’t have helped LSU, except maybe a few coaching decisions would have kept the underdog Tigers within the 29½-point spread.

 One of the curious things about Orgeron this season is he seems genuinely surprised by some of the offensive play calls and/or defensive game plans.

 For instance, on LSU’s first possession, it drove 60 yards to the Alabama 15 where the Tigers had fourth down and a yard or less.
 LSU gambled and lost when running back Ty Davis-Price was stoned for no gain by Alabama freshman defensive lineman Tim Smith.

 “To be honest with you, we should have snuck it,” said Orgeron, believing that 6-6, 242-pound freshman quarterback TJ Finley was capable of getting the job done.
 “I didn’t want to take the ball off the line of scrimmage.
 It was fourth and inches, and I thought we were going to sneak the ball.”